7 Ways to Use Writing Prompts for Kindergarteners

 Picture word bank.

-A picture word bank helps students come up with ideas and visualize what their sentence may be about.
+A picture-word bank helps students come up with ideas and visualize what their sentences may be about.

 It also gives them different words they can use along with a picture to help them understand the meaning of the word.
 This increases their vocabulary skills as well.